Can a Child Have Both ADHD and Autism?

 • A full developmental history.
 When symptoms first appeared, how they've changed over time, what your child's early social and language development looked like, and what your family history includes: all of this matters.
 It's the difference between a clinician who understands your child and one who sees a snapshot.

 • Attention to what else might be going on.
 Anxiety, depression, and sensory processing differences frequently travel alongside both ADHD and autism.
 A good evaluation doesn't stop at identifying the primary conditions.
-It looks at the full picture of what's affecting your child's daily life including evaluations with behavioral therapists, occupation therapists, speech and language therapists, and other specialists.
+It looks at the full picture of what's affecting your child's daily life including evaluations with behavioral therapists, occupational therapists, speech and language therapists, and other specialists.

 If your child already has one diagnosis and you're not sure whether the other has ever been formally evaluated, you can ask directly: has this been assessed, and what tools were used?
 You deserve a clear answer.